Strictly unveils trio of new pro dancers

 Cole, one of Strictly's original dancers, was dropped in January.
 He said the "editorial decision" had left him "in shock".

-He had performed on Strictly for 15 series, since it began in 2004, and now the only original professional dancer is Du Beke.
+He had performed on Strictly for 15 series.
+The only original professional dancer now left is Du Beke.

-Hewitt, who had never been given a celebrity partner on the main show, had joined Strictly in 2016.
+Hewitt, who had never been given a celebrity partner on the main show, joined Strictly in 2016.
 She took part in group numbers and seasonal Strictly specials.

+Last year's show was won by former Holby City actor Joe McFadden and his partner Katya Jones, who's also returning to the show.

+The returning pro dancers are: AJ Pritchard, Aljaz Skorjanec, Amy Dowden, Anton Du Beke, Dianne Buswell, Giovanni Pernice, Gorka Marquez, Janette Manrara, Karen Clifton, Katya Jones, Kevin Clifton, Nadiya Bychkova, Neil Jones, Oti Mabuse and Pasha Kovalev.

 The celebrity contestants will be announced later this year.